SS Queen Cristina (1901): Operational history

-On September 12, 1905 the vessel arrived at Savannah from Philadelphia to load a cargo of cotton for Havre and Baltic ports in Germany, Sweden and Russia.
-The ship loaded 9,347 bales of cotton and left Savannah on September 23 arriving in Europe one month later.
+On September 12, 1905 the vessel arrived at Savannah from Philadelphia to load a cargo of cotton for Le Havre and Baltic ports in Germany, Sweden and Russia.
+The ship loaded 9,347 bales of cotton and left Savannah on September 23, arriving in Europe one month later.
 After unloading her cargo, she sailed back to the United States on November 23 from Hamburg via Barry and arrived at Pensacola on December 24, 1905.
-She departed Pensacola in ballast on January 17, and arrived next day in New Orleans.
+She departed Pensacola in ballast on January 17, and arrived the next day in New Orleans.
 There, the steamer took on board 200,915 bushels of corn in addition to cotton, lumber and foodstuffs and departed for Hull on February 7, 1906.
 The ship arrived at her destination on March 6.

 Subsequently the vessel sailed for Calcutta via Torrevieja and arrived at Port Said on May 21.
-On May 22, while proceeding down the Suez Canal, Queen Cristina struck an anchored steamer SS Trafford Hall.
+On May 22, while proceeding down the Suez Canal, Queen Cristina struck an anchored steamer, SS Trafford Hall.
 The damage to both vessels was light, and Queen Cristina could continue her journey.
 Upon arrival at Calcutta she loaded 6,550 tons of manganese ore and left on August 18 for Baltimore.
 After an uneventful journey the ship arrived at her destination on October 4, bringing on board also two Cingalese young women to matriculate at the Folt Missionary College.

-From Baltimore the steamer sailed for loading to Savannah. there she loaded 6,200 bales of cotton and departed on November 6 for Bremen via Norfolk and reached it on November 28.
+From Baltimore the steamer sailed for loading to Savannah.
+There she loaded 6,200 bales of cotton and departed on November 6 for Bremen via Norfolk, reaching it on November 28.
 Afterward the ship sailed to Rotterdam to load cargo for transportation to Chile via the ports on the west coast of South America, and departed for her voyage on January 6, 1907.
 After a long journey, the ship arrived at Antofagasta.
 Next, the ship was chartered by the "Commonwealth Line" for a period of 12 months to conduct trade between Australia and North America.
 Queen Cristina departed Antofagasta on June 6, stopped at Coronel and sailed for Australia on June 22, 1907.
 During her trip, the ship encountered some very rough weather, running into several gales, and had to put in at Auckland on August 5 short of coal.
 After refilling her bunkers, Queen Cristina left Auckland on August 10 bound for Sydney and reached it on August 18.
-There she was cleaned and painted on August 20 and then proceeded to Newcastle and arrived there on August 24 to refill her bunkers.
-Next, she returned to Sydney to take mails and load 5,100 tons of coal, and left on September 4 for San Francisco. the ship anchored at her destination on October 8 and upon unloading was immediately chartered to deliver grain from Portland to Europe.
+There she was cleaned and painted on August 20 and then proceeded to Newcastle, arriving there on August 24 to refill her bunkers.
+Next, she returned to Sydney to take mail and load 5,100 tons of coal, and left on September 4 for San Francisco. the ship anchored at her destination on October 8 and upon unloading was immediately chartered to deliver grain from Portland to Europe.